tunmsk/nextgen-facebook/readme.txt

 	* Added a new NgfbSchema::get_site_organization() method to return the site organization array.
 	* Added a new SucomUtil::get_site_alt_name() method.
 	* Added a new SucomUtil::get_site_url() method.
-	* Improved the SucomUtil::rename_keys() method to include localed keys.
+	* Improved the SucomUtil::rename_keys() method to include localized keys.

 **Version 8.39.8-1 (2017/02/13)**